<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Another example of regulation, the DOT regulates the transportation (across all modes: air, highway, rail and water) of hazardous materials through Title 49 of the Code of Federal Regulations (49 CFR).

-These regulations – HCS, SDS, 49 CFR – are at the forefront of regulations affecting chemical logistics.
-They are also enforceable laws which means that violations can result in fines and other serious penalties.
+These regulations – HCS, SDS, 49 CFR – are at the forefront of chemical logistics requirements.
+They are also enforceable laws, which means that violations can result in fines and other serious penalties.
 The right chemical logistics partner will be intimately familiar with all relevant regulations to ensure you are 100% compliant.

 Can any Warehousing Operation Handle Hazardous Material Storage?

-No. A warehouse – such as that operated by a third-party logistics provider (3PL) – must be certified to handle a hazardous material.
-The certification process is rigorous and can involve many different government agencies, along with local fire departments, air quality boards and other agencies.
-Each individual process may require lengthy applications, followed by phone and in-person meetings.
+No. A warehouse – such as that operated by a third-party logistics provider (3PL) – must be certified to handle hazardous materials.
+The certification process is rigorous and, as with California, can involve many different government agencies.
+Each individual process may require lengthy applications, followed by phone and in-person meetings, and in some cases, background checks of key management personnel.

 The bureaucracy is thick, but it’s necessary to ensure a safe environment.
 Since 9/11, security and safety requirements have become strict and unyielding.
 Regular inspections and unannounced audits can occur at any time.